 In some cases, sleep testing can be performed at home using a portable monitor.
 Similar to polysomnography performed in the sleep lab, a portable sleep monitor measures breathing rates, heart rates, and blood oxygen levels.

-Home-based monitoring can be particularly useful for patients whose access to a polysomnography facility may be limited due to budgetary restrictions or geographical location.
+Home-based monitoring can be beneficial for patients whose access to a polysomnography facility may be limited due to budgetary restrictions or geographical location.

-Although polysomnography remains the gold standard for OSA diagnosis, the US-based Centre for Medicare and Medicaid Services (CMS) concluded that home-based monitoring can effectively identify patients who would benefit from CPAP therapy.
+Although polysomnography remains the gold standard for OSA diagnosis, the US-based Centre for Medicare and Medicaid Services (CMS) concluded that home-based monitoring could effectively identify patients who would benefit from CPAP therapy.